 David Vollmer, PhDChief Scientific Officer

-Dr. Vollmer has enjoyed 20 years of experience in quality control and analytical laboratory management.
-His expertise includes technical and administrative leadership, stability testing, validation studies for new products, standard operating procedures (SOPs), production records, and product specifications.
+Dr. Vollmer has enjoyed over 25 years of experience in product innovation, quality control, and laboratory management.
+His expertise includes technical and administrative leadership, development and validation studies for new products, laboratory and production specifications, and collaborative scientific affairs.
 He received his PhD in Analytical Chemistry from the University of Nebraska and his Bachelor of Science degree in Chemistry from Missouri Western State University.
-Throughout his career, Dr. Vollmer has authored more than 20 published articles.
-He is the co-inventor on 12 patents involving the discovery of pharmaceutical drugs used for treating cancer and inflammation.
+Throughout his career, Dr. Vollmer has authored numerous published articles, and is the co-inventor on various patents involving the discovery of pharmaceutical drugs as well as natural products for use in dietary supplements.

 Brent Vaughan, PhD, RDVice President of Research and Development

-Dr. Vaughan is a registered dietitian with nearly 17 years of experience in formulations and research within the dietary supplement industry.
+Dr. Vaughan is a registered dietitian with over 20 years of experience in formulations and research within the dietary supplement industry.
 He holds a Master’s degree in Food Science and Nutrition from the University of Utah and a doctorate in Public Health and Epidemiology from Walden University in Minneapolis, Minnesota.
-Dr. Vaughan has been a Formulator and Researcher at 4Life for the past ten years.
-During this time, he has been instrumental in the development process for many top-selling 4Life products and has worked with distributors throughout the world.
+Dr. Vaughan has been a Formulator and Researcher at 4Life for the past 17 years.
+During this time, he has been instrumental in the development process for many top-selling 4Life products and has worked with Affiliates throughout the world.

 Robert W. Robertson, Jr., MD

-Dr. Robertson is the founding member of the Health Sciences Advisory Board and an active 4Life distributor.
+Dr. Robertson is one of the founding members of the Health Sciences Advisory Board and an active 4Life Affiliate.
 Following a lucrative career as the Director of Emergency Services at Western Baptist Hospital in Paducah, Kentucky, Dr. Robertson and his son Rob Robertson, III decided to start a nutritional supplement company.
 It was while conducting product research for their company that the two discovered the many benefits of transfer factors.
-Convinced of the importance of 4Life’s mission, they sold their company and became distributors.
+Convinced of the importance of 4Life’s mission, they sold their company and became Affiliates.
 Dr. Robertson completed his education at the University of Louisville School of Medicine and worked as an intern at the University’s affiliated hospitals.
+He completed his residency in emergency medicine at the University of Louisville affiliated hospitals.

 Teresa Tomalska, MD